As Type 1 Diabetics, we’ve all had extremely insensitive and uneducated comments directed toward us. Here are a few we’ve probably all heard:

 You can’t eat that!

 The sad thing is, we’ve heard so much more.
 And the truth is, friends and relatives say them too…the people who should know better.
-However insensitive, we get past it and pass along some helpful enlightenment pertaining to T1D along the way.
+However insensitive, we get past it and pass along some helpful enlightenment about T1D along the way.

-After hearing all of these comments, plus more, during the 10.5 years that I’ve had T1D, I finally came across one that actually hurt me.
+After hearing all of these comments, plus more, I finally came across one that actually hurt me.
 It was SO insensitive and completely unnecessary.
 I honestly couldn’t even reply to the barista making my drink.
 I was furious.
 Angry.
 Sad.
 Hurt.
 Shocked.

 The story goes as follows.
 I asked for my coffee to be made with heavy cream instead of milk.
-In Germany it’s super goofy, if you want heavy cream, it usually comes whipped, like the kind from the dispenser.
-You know…the one we as kids used to foam into our mouths (wait, we still do)!
-So I had to specifically ask for the “liquid” form.
+In Germany it’s super goofy, if you want heavy cream people will look at you weird.
+It usually only comes whipped.
+So I had to specifically ask for the liquid form.
 Thankfully they had it in the back room.

 The woman who was actually making my drink sparked up conversation with me.
 I guess I had a weird request because she asked why I wanted “Schlagsahne”…heavy cream.
 I told her it’s much lower in carbs than regular milk and it’s easier for my type 1 diabetes.